palladian1/xv6-annotated/traps.md

 Well how should we handle system calls? xv6 will have several, and we don't even know what they all are yet.
 So let's procrastinate again and just call some other function `syscall()` to handle the work of figuring out which system call to execute.
-Now, each process has some metadata stored in a `struct proc`; we can get that by calling the function `myproc()`.
-We'll cover these later when we talk about processes proper.
-For now, we'll store the pointer to the `struct trapframe` in that process's `struct proc`.
+Now we'll store the pointer to the `struct trapframe` in that process's `struct proc`, obtained with a call to `myproc()`.
 Also, processes need to be killed once they're done, or if they cause an exception; that happens by setting a `killed` flag in the `struct proc`.
 So we'll check for that before and after carrying out the system call and close the process out with `exit()` if it's due to be killed.
 ```c
 void trap(struct trapframe *tf)
 {